 The next big step in blockchain interoperability is cross-chain fungibility.
-With a combination of Merkle proofs and an innovative burn protocol that holds coin supply constant, Komodo’s tech permits cross-chain transfers of value that require neither trades nor swaps.
-There is complete interoperability among all the federated chains that exist on Komodo Platform.
+With a combination of Merkle Tree proofs and an innovative burn protocol that holds coin supply constant, Komodo’s tech permits cross-chain transfers of value that require neither trades nor swaps.
+There is complete interoperability among all the synced chains that exist on Komodo Platform.

 As Komodo continues to prepare and develop for the future, these interoperability features will be extended to any blockchain in existence, whether or not it was launched on Komodo Platform.
 This new blockchain bridging technology is still in development but, once released, will connect the entire blockchain industry.

 The second layer of Komodo’s architecture represents the “building blocks” that serve as the backend infrastructure of the projects that build within the ecosystem.

 Komodo originated as a fork from ZCash, the well-known privacy coin, and retained the zk-SNARK protocol, which enables zero-knowledge proofs and provides absolute privacy.
 Other features, such as the Delayed Proof of Work (dPoW) security mechanism described above, were added into the codebase of the KMD blockchain.

 The KMD chain serves as a master template from which every other blockchain in our ecosystem is generated.
 Independent blockchains on Komodo Platform are called Smart Chains, and each one is a runtime fork of the KMD chain.
 That means every Smart Chain is endowed with zero-knowledge proof privacy features and the protection of dPoW security.